-Intercropping has now practised farmers across the country and it is the widely practised farming method that has proved to be more productive.
+Intercropping has now practiced farmers across the country and it is the widely practiced farming method that has proved to be more productive.
 For maximum yields, farmers across the country have been challenged to adopt the best farming methods and technology.

-Planning is a very important step required while practising the intercropping method.
-This includes choosing the right varieties of crops, soil and climate.
-It is considered not to have crops competing with each other for space, sunlight, nutrients and water.
+Planning is a very important step required while practicing the intercropping method.
+This includes choosing the right varieties of crops, soil, and climate.
+It is considered not to have crops competing with each other for space, sunlight, nutrients, and water.

 Example: Planting a tall crop with a shorter crop that requires shade.

 - Coconut intercropping with Banana, Turmeric, Arecanut, Tapioca, Nutmeg, pineapple, Ginger, Cocoa, and Pepper, etc.